mSvcBench/muBench/Docs/GettingStarted.md

 ## K8s Autopilot
 ### The lazy shortcut

-The K8s autopilot is an easy way to deploy all the component of the **µBench** simulator.
+The K8s autopilot is an easy way to deploy all the component of the **µBench** tool.
 To sum up, the autopilot will:
 * use the Service Mesh Generator to generate the `servicemesh.json`
 * use the Work Model Generator to generate the `workmodel.json`